Iron & Pregnancy

 - Leafy green vegetables

 Vitamin C assists the absorption of iron.
-You can increase your dietary intake of Vitamin C with oranges, broccoli, red & green capsicum, tomatoes, berries and kiwi fruit.
+You can increase your dietary intake of Vitamin C with oranges, broccoli, red and green capsicum, tomatoes, berries and kiwi fruit.

-Caffeine reduces the absorption of iron, for this reasons it is best to avoid drinking tea or coffee with meals to maximize the iron absorption from your food.
+Caffeine reduces the absorption of iron, so it is best to avoid drinking tea or coffee with meals to maximize the iron absorption from your food.

-You will have your iron levels monitored throughout your pregnancy and if at any point your levels have fallen below the normal range you will be advised for the need to take an iron supplement.
+You will have your iron levels monitored throughout your pregnancy and if at any point your levels have fallen below the normal range you will be advised to take an iron supplement to get your levels back up.

-The most common iron tablets advised by this practice are FGF, Ferrogradument, Fefol, Fabiron or spatone (liquid supplement)
+The most common iron tablets that are suitable to take during pregnancy and recommended by the doctor are FGF, Ferrogradument, Fefol, Fabiron or spatone (liquid supplement).

-Iron tablets may commonly cause nausea or constipation.
-If these occur, try taking them with food, and you should increase your fluid intake and consider fibre supplements for constipation.
+Iron tablets commonly cause nausea and/or constipation.
+If either of these side effects occur, try taking them with food, and you should increase your fluid intake and consider fibre supplements for constipation.

-Please note if you are taking an iron supplement it is normal for your stools to turn a dark brown – black colour.
+Please note if you are taking an iron supplement it is normal for your stools to turn a dark brown or black colour.

-For any further information on iron and iron supplements please feel free to discuss this with Dr Bonazzi at your next appointment or with Lauren (Midwife) on the phone.
+For any further information on iron and iron supplements you can discuss this with Marcia or the midwife at your next appointment.